Think back on all the times when you have failed or came short of meeting your goal, in those situations what was the common denominator?

 Mental toughness is commonly referred to a person that has a set of positive attributes that helps them cope with difficult situations.
 Most influential leaders are well rounded in the area of mental strength.

 However, we all are susceptible to experience mental weakness at some point.
 When we experience mental weakness, it doesn’t mean we are bad people.
 It just means that we are in need of strength.
-Before we discuss mental toughness (strength), let’s talk about ways mental weakness looks like.
+Before we discuss mental toughness (strength), let’s talk about what mental weakness looks like.
 Mental weakness can happen as a result of the following:

 - Working long hours without a break or a day off,